 Regenerative Medicine is incredible, but the list of options can feel overwhelming.
-For example, platelet-rich plasma vs. stem cell therapy: what’s the difference?
+For example, platelet-rich plasma vs. other regenerative cellular injections: what’s the difference?
 Confusing terminology shouldn’t keep you from living without pain!
 Let’s answer one of the most common questions about different types of regenerative medicine so you can best understand your options.

-Two very common regenerative procedures are Platelet Rich Plasma (PRP) and Stem Cell Therapy.
+Two very common regenerative procedures are Platelet Rich Plasma (PRP) and Regenerative Cellular Therapy.
 Both procedures are safe and natural ways to accelerate your body’s healing processes.
 In other words, these cells are injected into your injured area and help you heal faster!

 Platelet Rich Plasma (PRP): Explained